sigmdel/xiao_esp32c3_wifi_switch/README.md

 In addition the firmware will include an asynchronous web server capable of handling multiple clients at the same time.

-This project corresponds to sections 1 to 6 of [A Wi-Fi Switch for Domoticz using XIAO ESP32C3 - Part 1](https://sigmdel.ca/michel/ha/xiao/xiao_esp32c3_wifi_switch_1_en.html).
+This project corresponds to sections 1 to 6 of [A Wi-Fi Switch for Domoticz using a XIAO ESP32C3 - Part 1](https://sigmdel.ca/michel/ha/xiao/xiao_esp32c3_wifi_switch_1_en.html).

 ### 02_basic_wifi_switch